ps2alerts/stack/README.md

 <details>
 <summary> If you use windows </summary>

-1. Install using [Powershell](https://apps.microsoft.com/store/detail/powershell/9MZ1SNWT0N5D?hl=en-gb&gl=GB) with admin rights  enter in:  `wsl --install`
+1. Install using [Powershell](https://apps.microsoft.com/store/detail/powershell/9MZ1SNWT0N5D?hl=en-gb&gl=GB) with admin rights enter:  `wsl --install`

-  I Recommend the [windows terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=GB) for having multiple instances open at the same time

-  This will go through everything and install WSL2

 2. Restart and ubuntu will be available as an app or in the [windows terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=GB)
 3. When you first start ubuntu you will have to choose your username and password(this is your sudo password)
 4. To check WSL version type `wsl -l -v` in **powershell**

-5. Restart and ubuntu will be available as an app or in the [windows terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=GB)

-6. When you first start ubuntu you will have to choose your username and password(this is your sudo password)

-7. To check WSL version type `wsl -l -v` in **powershell**

-8. For [Docker](https://docs.docker.com/desktop/install/windows-install/) you can install windows version and then have that be integrated with WSL by ticking this checkbox and applying wsl intergration in settings
+5. For [Docker](https://docs.docker.com/desktop/install/windows-install/) you can install windows version and then have that be integrated with WSL by ticking this checkbox and applying wsl intergration in settings
 ![WSL image](/WSLimage.png)
 Install ansible as given from the requirements and mongodb compass if you are working with data.

-9. Then add these to your [hosts file ](c:\Windows\System32\Drivers\etc\hosts)  to get to your markdown paste this `c:\Windows\System32\Drivers\etc\hosts` into explorer
+6. Then add these to your [hosts file ](c:\Windows\System32\Drivers\etc\hosts)  to get to your markdown paste this `c:\Windows\System32\Drivers\etc\hosts` into explorer
 ```
 127.0.0.1 dev.api.ps2alerts.com
 127.0.0.1 dev.router.ps2alerts.com
 127.0.0.1 dev.ps2alerts.com
 ```

-10. To ensure that the project will run properly
+7. To ensure that the project will run properly
 [NVM install here](https://tecadmin.net/how-to-install-nvm-on-ubuntu-20-04/) then type `nvm install --lts` for a long term support version of node.js

-   Use this to get yarn via `npm install --global yarn`

-   Then `yarn install` in all of the repos that you cloned to ensure that you have the files necessary.
+Use this to get yarn via `npm install --global yarn` Then `yarn install` in all of the repos that you cloned to ensure that you have the files necessary.

-   Then in the stack you can run `ps2alerts-init`

-   Followed by `ps2alerts-website-init` for the first time

-   And then `ps2alerts-website-dev` when you run this project again in the future
+Then in the stack you can run `ps2alerts-init` Followed by `ps2alerts-website-init` for the first time And then `ps2alerts-website-dev` when you run this project again in the future

-11. Checking the site is working
+8. Checking the site is working
 Go to `http://localhost:8080` to check that traefik is showing the services are running properly Then `dev.ps2alerts.com` and you will get a https warning but you can click on advanced on Firefox/edge and continue.
 Note due to not having ssl you won't have any data but you can see that the site itself is working.

-12. To get https follow the steps below
+9. To get https follow the steps below
 </details>

 ## Requirements